Making aluminum shine like gold: Laser-induced Color Printing on Nanostructured Metal Films

 Product brochure

-Laser-induced Color Printing on Nanostructured Plasmonic Films.pdf
+Making aluminum shine like gold: Laser-induced Color Printing on Nanostructured Metal Films.pdf

 Questions about this technology?